eclipselabs/WorkbenchWindowUtilities/README.md

 * Select "Install into host"
 * Click "Finish"

+##Use
+Hit F8 to set the screen size to 1024x768.

 ##Support

 There is none.
 Open an issue and we'll try to help where we can.